| East L.A.

 It was an incredible multi-course meal worthy of a fine restaurant.

-The venue of The Merseycats show wasn't too far from their
+The venue of the Merseycats show wasn't too far from their

 home in Crosby, so Michael drove me down.
 It was in